Leveling & Stabilizing

 Section titled “Leveling on a slope”For steep slopes, use a leveling ramp (like Camco’s) rather than stacking many blocks.
 Stacked blocks can shift.

-Maximum recommended off-level: 3° side-to-side, 6° front-to-back (for refrigerator operation).
+Maximum recommended off-level: 6° front-to-back (for refrigerator operation).